-If you request the public directory information be suppressed, then any request from parents, relatives, friends, student organizations, and all others who may wish to contact you will be denied.
+Students may request that their directory information be withheld by contacting the Welcome Center and completing the appropriate form.
+If you request that your public directory information be suppressed, then any request from parents, relatives, friends, student organizations, and all others who may wish to contact you will be denied.
 Only in emergency situations will we release information concerning your whereabouts to other than those persons authorized under the Act.